harplife/zettelkasten/computer_science/languages/python/examples/random_id_generator.md

 More on this topic [here](https://en.wikipedia.org/wiki/Random_number_generation)

 ## True Random
-It's actually nearly impossible to be __ABSOLUTELY__ random, but there are some phenomenas that we consider to be random enough that we call them _True Random_.
+It's actually nearly impossible to be __ABSOLUTELY__ random, but there are some phenomena that we consider to be random enough that we call them _True Random_.
 - Thermal Noise
 - Photoelectric Effect
-- Quantum phenomenas
+- Quantum phenomena

 True Random is unpredictable _for as long as_ an equation governing such phenomena is not known or not computable.